Texiwill/aac-lib/README.md

 directories.
 Directories are converted to filesystems which are used instead of devices.
 The arguments accept devices as well as needed and if you know what you are doing.

+## OWNCLOUD

+- <a href=https://github.com/Texiwill/aac-lib/tree/master/owncloud>Upgrade Scripts for Owncloud with and without selinux</a>

+### Description
+A bash script to automatically upgrade and reset file and directory permssions after an upgrade via YUM or RPM.
+Included is also the script to update selinux settings for files and directories.

+These scripts are useful to automate the database upgrade after owncloud is updated.
+Nearly all these script lines are within the owncloud documentationI added a few I need for Centos 7 with selinux enabled.